V4Fire/Client/src/components/base/b-slider/README.md

 It will be capped at the maximum value between `autoSlideInterval` and `autoSlidePostGestureDelay`, and will be used as a timeout for the first automatic slide movement after a user gesture.

+#### [useScrollSnap = `false`]

+The flag that turning off / on using of Scroll Snap slider (component g-slider). if the value is true, then b-slider will use the CSS scroll snap mechanism, which is handled by native browser API.
+This flag should be used only in `slide` mode.
+The default value is false.

 ## Fields

 #### current